How the interplay of dormancy and selection affects the wave of advance of an advantageous gene: Introduction and main results

-with $ s= \kappa \sum_{k=1}^\infty p_k (k-1)$ (the equation for variant II is analogous and again omitted for brevity).
-Note that all information of the branching mechanism encoded in the selection term here is condensed into the real number $s$, which is given by the overall branching rate $\kappa$ times the expected number of offspring (excluding the parent).
-The corresponding traveling wave solutions $({\tt f}, {\tt g})$ then solve the linear system
+(the corresponding equation for variant II is again omitted for brevity).
+Note that all information on the branching mechanism encoded in the selection term here is condensed into the real number ${\tt s}$, which is given by the overall branching rate $\kappa$ times the expected number of offspring (excluding the parent).
+Equivalently, the corresponding linearized travelling wave equation is now given by the system